Family Assistance Plan: Gender

+Welfare professionals

+Daniel Patrick Moynihan, in his 1973 book The Politics of a Guaranteed Income: The Nixon Administration and the Family Assistance Plan, devotes much space to the opposition to FAP by what he characterizes as middle- to upper-middle class welfare professionals.
+These were individuals who constituted, in the words of a Life Magazine editorial of the time, a "'vast welfare bureaucracy," 170,000 employees with a "built-in resistance to change…'"—and whose salaries were heavily responsible for the costs of that system—as well as others benefitting less directly.

+Moynihan portrays them as a self-aware interest group who "did all in their power to insure that a guaranteed income was not enacted."
+To some extent, this was for ideological reasons: "The poor were to be helped through strategies that would lead to individual improvement and collective self-realization, with a considerable degree of elite direction…," and a plan simply to give money to the poor "was a threat to this strategy, and perceived as such."
+It was also, however, a response to a proposal that threatened their authority and incomes.
+Their opposition consisted to a large extent in factual misrepresentation of FAP.
+At times, however, it involved overt appeal to their own self-interest.

+Moynihan also suggests that a desire to placate the newly arisen National Welfare Rights Organization (see above), who were hostile both to FAP and to welfare professionals themselves, influenced the profession's activities.

 Legacy

 Nixon's FAP was one of the bipartisan policies that reflected the New Deal era that led to the expansion of welfare across the United States.
 The FAP was dictated by economic policies that dominated American political discourse since Franklin D. Roosevelt in the 1930s, where welfare expansion, especially towards his blue-collar white constituencies was a necessity for electoral success.
 Nixon favoured this liberal welfare program over conservatives because the FAP would have eliminated the Aid to Families with Dependent Children program making FAP the sole welfare program for the working poor.
-However, by 1968 expansion of welfare started to become an electoral liability as it increased the public's anxiety over racial, gender, and socio-cultural issues that became prominent in the 1960s.
+However, by 1968 expansion of welfare started to become an electoral liability as it increased the public's anxiety over racial, gender, and sociocultural issues that became prominent in the 1960s.
 Even Nixon's own white constituencies were never able to ultimately support the FAP, despite the fact that they would also gain from the program.
 Conservative political figures subsequently learned from Nixon's failed FAP welfare reform that expansion of welfare to the working poor would not attract conservative voters.
 By Ronald Reagan's presidency, anti-welfare rhetoric became popular as he touted his avocation for small government.
 Thus by the end of the 20th century, the rhetoric against welfare which was partially reflected by Nixon himself in his proposal for the FAP became a normality in American politics.